 For ease, all versions of EtonX courses will be referred to as the “Course Site”.

-EtonX recognises its moral and statutory responsibility to safeguard and promote the personal safety and welfare of all children and young people (“CYP”) who have an EtonX account or are enrolled on an EtonX course.
-This policy applies to all staff, including senior managers, contractors, tutors or anyone working on behalf of EtonX.
-It is a regulatory requirement that all EtonX staff and contractors should have access to and read this policy.
+1.1 EtonX recognises its moral and statutory responsibility to safeguard and promote the personal safety and welfare of all children and young people (“students”) who have an EtonX account or are enrolled on an EtonX course.
+Every employee of EtonX (“staff”), tutor or contractor of EtonX is under regulatory and legal requirement to:

 - provide all EtonX staff and tutors with the framework and principles that guide our approach to safeguarding and child protection online.